Sibley hits 57 as Bears and Lancs draw

 |Scorecard

-England's discarded opener Dom Sibley hit only his third fifty in his last 22 first-class innings as Warwickshire batted out a draw with Lancashire on a dull final day at Old Trafford.
+England's discarded opener Dom Sibley hit only his third fifty in his past 22 first-class innings as Warwickshire batted out a draw with Lancashire on a dull final day at Old Trafford.

-Neither side tried to force a victory as both settled for a draw which leaves the Bears in top spot in Division One and Lancs in second.
+Neither side tried to force a victory as both settled for a draw that leaves the Bears in top spot in Division One and Lancs in second.

 After resuming on 52-1, the Bears took up 81 overs to move on to 239-6.